Overview

 Item 6 – Performance-Based Fees and Side by Side Management

-the regular management fees mentioned previously.
-Performance based fees are subject to individualized
+addition to the regular management fees mentioned previously.
+Performance based fees are subject

 Performance-based fee arrangements create a conflict of interest as there is an incentive for AIA to